NTU-ROSE/Hikvision_Video_Downloader/README.md

-# A Simple Tool for Downloading Video Clips from Hikvision VMS
+# A Tool for Downloading Video Clips from Hikvision VMS
 A simple command line tool for quickly downloading video clips from Hikvision VMS.
 Currently only work in Linux X64 system.

 ### Compile